Dedunu Gunaratne

 Dedunu Gunaratne is a Sri Lankan former cricketer who played as a right-handed batter.
 She appeared in one Test match and two One Day Internationals for Sri Lanka in 1998.

-She played all three matches against Pakistan, on their tour in 1998.
-She scored 55 runs in her two innings in Test cricket, and 72 in her two ODIs.
+She played all three of her international matches against Pakistan, on their tour in 1998.
+She scored 55 runs in her two Test innings, and 72 in her two ODIs.
 She made her ODI debut in the second match of the one-day series against Pakistan, opening the batting.
-Her score of 57* helped Sri Lanka to a 4 wicket victory.
+Her score of 57* helped Sri Lanka to a 4-wicket victory.